microsoft/botframework-cli/specs/LUIS-TestDevSpec.md

 - Support lu file format and json file format as the input file.
 - Support both intent and entity test.
 - Support intent only test.
-- Entity types include the simple entity, composite entity, and the entity with role.
+- Entity types include the simple entity, ml entity, composite entity, and the entity with role.
 - Support batch testing.
 - Result includes the summary at the beginning and the detail attached right after that.
+  - Precision, Recall, and F1 for each intent and entity at the top of the report.
   - Both entity and intent matched with the expected ones can be counted as pass.
   - Detail result will include the actual predicted intent with the score and the predicted entities.
   - If "allowIntentsCount" is set, user can get prediction score for \<number\> intents and default is the top-scoring intent.